The Hispanic community is one of the fastest growing communities in America this decade.

 Yuma is a city in and the county seat of Yuma County, Arizona, United States.
 It is located in the southwestern corner of the state, and the population of the city was 93,064 at the 2010 census, up from the 2000 census population of 77,515.

-There You Have It – Hispanic Populations Across Arizona
+There You Have It – Hispanic or Latino Populations Across Arizona

-If you’re looking for a breakdown of Hispanic populations across Arizona according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Arizona according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Arizona:
+If you’re curious enough, here are the least Hispanic or Latino places in Arizona:

 - Fountain Hills